iree-org/iree/docs/website/docs/index.md

 work associated with plans for each quarter.

 [^1]:
-  Pronounced "eerie" and often styled with the :ghost: emoji
+  Pronounced "eerie" and often styled with the :iree-ghost: emoji

 *[IR]: Intermediate Representation